webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-textures.md

 will enable using a `bgra8unorm` texture as a storage texture.
 In general it *should* be available on any platform that reports `bgra8unorm` as its preferred canvas format but there is some possibility it's not available.
 So, we need to check if the `'bgra8unorm-storage'` *feature* exists.
-If so we'll require it for our device.
-If the feature exists, we'll use the preferred canvas format.
-If not, we'll choose `rgba8unorm`.
+If it exists, we'll require it for our device and we'll use the preferred canvas format.
+If not, we'll choose `rgba8unorm` as our canvas format.

 ```js
   const adapter = await navigator.gpu?.requestAdapter();